-- A new operator is declared by calling/executing the built-in predicate "op(Prio, Type, Operator)". - E.g. after executing the goal the following is a legal syntax for a fact:
+- A new operator is declared by calling/executing the built-in predicate "op(Prio, Type, Operator)". - E.g. after executing the goal op(700, xfx, is_child_of) the following is a legal syntax for a fact: emil is_child_of birgit. - It is completely equivalent to is_child_of(emil, birgit).